alexsasu/ScaffoldRacer/README.md

 * Credits: displays the name of the game, and the name and GitHub profile link of the person that made the game

 ### Other Details 🎛
-* The buzzer attempts to generate sounds (when the sound is enabled ("ON") in the "Settings" sub-menu) in the following scenarios: the user utilizes the joystick to navigate the menu or interact with it, the player begins a new life, the player loses a life, the difficulty is increased during a game
+* The buzzer attempts to generate sounds (when the sound is enabled ("ON") in the "Settings" sub-menu) in the following scenarios: the user utilizes the joystick to navigate the menu or interact with it, the player begins a new life, the player loses a life, the difficulty increases during a game
 * The potentiometer can be used to modify the contrast of the LCD

 </details>